-Bridging the Gap is a new initiative from the Wildlife Conservation Society (WCS) that seeks to connect high school students who have an interest in pursuing further study and/or a career in conservation science, zoology, marine science, ecology, or biology, directly with professionals in those fields.
-In addition to receiving hands-on experience and mentoring, students will obtain information in areas including educational planning, financial aid options, effective job search methods, resume building, networking, job referral, and more.
-Bridging the Gap is supported through a generous $1.1 million dollar grant from The National Science Foundation (NSF), an independent federal agency.
+Bridging the Gap connects high school students interested in conservation science, zoology, marine science, ecology, or biology, directly with professionals in those fields.
+Receive hands-on experience, mentoring, and obtain information in areas including educational planning, financial aid options, effective job search methods, resume building, networking, job referral, and more. *

 See firsthand what Bridging the Gap is all about!
 Read this article.

-All five WCS living institutions will participate in this new program: Bronx Zoo, Central Park Zoo, Prospect Park Zoo, Queens Zoo, and New York Aquarium.
-3 cohorts of 50 students each will participate.
+The program consists of 3 cohorts of 50 students each.
 Students are selected on a variety of criteria including interest in STEM, willingness to commit to all phases of the project, and school and parental support.

 Bridging the Gap's programming is grouped into four phases:

 The School-to-Career Institute is an intensive learning program which seeks to introduce participants to the variety of science careers in zoos and aquariums.
 Students will attend 11 sessions that include conducting animal behavior studies, designing a zoo exhibit, and learning about the variety of zoo and aquarium careers by meeting with WCS staff.

 To increase networking opportunities and communication between students in our first two cohorts and WCS staff members, eight monthly community mentoring sessions were conducted at each WCS facility.
 Topics of discussion included: job readiness, college preparation, visualization techniques and goal setting methods, interviewing, and advocacy skills.